Vectorworks/developer-scripting/Function Reference/Functions/vstGetPt2D.md

 |result|BOOLEAN|   |

 ## Remarks
-Note that [[VS:vstNumPts]] will return the number of clicked points (a 1-based index). vstGetPt2D is zero-based.
+Note that [vstNumPts](vstNumPts.md) will return the number of clicked points (a 1-based index). vstGetPt2D is zero-based.
 So if you're collecting points in the kToolEventPointAdded event you'll likely have to do something like

 <code>
  vstNumPoints(pointNum);